‘Naughty boy’: Monty Python star Terry Jones dies at 77

 During the 1970s, Jones also created the show “Ripping Yarns” with Palin and wrote sketches for comedy duo The Two Ronnies.

-After the Pythons largely disbanded in the 1980s, Jones wrote books on medieval and ancient history, presented documentaries, wrote poetry and directed films, including “Personal Services,” about a suburban brothel madam, and the comedy adventure “Erik the Viking.”He also scripted the Jim Henson-directed fantasy film “Labyrinth,” which starred David Bowie.
+After the Pythons largely disbanded in the 1980s, Jones wrote books on medieval and ancient history, presented documentaries, wrote poetry and directed films, including “Personal Services,” about a suburban brothel madam, an adaptation of children’s classic “The Wind in the Willows”and the comedy adventure “Erik the Viking.”He also scripted the Jim Henson-directed fantasy film “Labyrinth,” which starred David Bowie.

 In 2014, more than three decades after their last live performance, the five surviving Pythons reunited for a string of stage shows that revived their old skits for adoring audiences.